ashishgurung3579/automated-compliance-mapping/ReadMe.md

 The script runs two rule-based approaches.

-First, **TF-IDF cosine similarity**:
+First, we used TF-IDF cosine similarity:

-- Converts provision text into word vectors.
+- It converts provision text into word vectors.
-- Compares provisions based on shared words and phrases.
+- It compares provisions based on shared words and phrases.
-- Good for simple lexical similarity.
+- It is good for simple lexical similarity.

-Second, **keyword Jaccard similarity**:
+Second, we used keyword Jaccard similarity:

-- Looks only for predefined cybersecurity keywords.
+- To looks only for predefined cybersecurity keywords.
-- Examples: `password`, `authentication`, `encryption`, `vulnerability`, `logging`, `risk`.
+- For Examples: `password`, `authentication`, `encryption`, `vulnerability`, `logging`, `risk`.
-- Compares how many security keywords two provisions share.
+- It compares how many security keywords two provisions share within the standards.

 Created files: